 Where is the Lord?
 The Lord is in the bosom of the Father.
 The Lord is dwelling in the midst of the Divine Fire.

 The sinners in Zion are afraid; fearfulness has seized the hypocrites: “Who among us shall dwell with the devouring fire?
 Who among us shall dwell with everlasting burnings?”
 (Isaiah 33:14)

 The Lord Jesus desires that we abide with Him in the Divine Fire.
 But radical changes must be made in our personality before we are able to live, move, and have our being in the center of God’s very Person.

 When we receive the Lord Jesus we are spiritually resurrected and we spiritually ascend to that place in the Father where the Lord abides.

-For ye are dead, and your life is hid with Christ in God.
+For you died, and your life is hidden with Christ in God.
 (Colossians 3:3)

 It can be seen that our reborn spiritual nature already is dwelling in and with Christ in the very center of God’s Person.

 We already are with Him where He is.